tauseef1417/Direct-Image-Plate-Detection/README.md

 ## Overview

-This repository contains the image-processing pipeline developed for the paper:

-> **Automated Detection and Morphological Analysis of Stellar Sources in Digitized Direct-Image Photographic Plates**
-> T. A. Zafar, R. Hudec
-> *Multi-Frequency Behaviour of High Energy Cosmic Sources XV (MULTIF2025)*
-> Palermo, Italy, June 2025

 The pipeline detects stellar sources in 600-dpi TIFF scans of direct-image astronomical photographic plates from the **Sonneberg Observatory** archive using classical computer vision (OpenCV).